Sigma 35mm f/2 DG DN Contemporary Review

 Conclusion

-The conclusion for the Sigma 35mm f/2 DG DN Contemporary is not fully baked at this point and yet I wanted to get this first impression review online before my trip to Europe as I already had several sample images ready to share.
+The conclusion for the Sigma 35mm f/2 DG DN Contemporary is not fully baked, but I wanted to get this first impression review online before my trip to Europe, as I already had several sample images ready to share.

-I will get back with an update after my trip where I will put the Sigma 35mm f/2 DG DN through its paces for its intended use.
+I will update you after my trip, during which I will test the Sigma 35mm f/2 DG DN for its intended use.

-Despite my gripes that the Sigma 35m f/2 may not fully live up to the f/1.4 version when it comes to sheer image quality, it delivers on many other fronts, portability and build quality being the main assets.
+Despite my gripes that the Sigma 35 mm f/2 DG DN may not fully live up to the f/1.4 version when it comes to sheer image quality, it delivers on many other fronts, portability and build quality being the main assets.

 Downtown, Vancouver, Leica SL2-S, Sigma 35mm f/2 DG DN Contemporary @ f/8

-I would be interested in hearing from other Leica SL photographers in regards to your favorite 35mm lens options for the L-Mount.
+I would be interested in hearing from other Leica SL photographers about your favorite 35mm lens options for the L-mount.
 There are so many options, especially if you count adapted M lenses.

 Update: August 2024

-In my conclusion above I mentioned I would have an update of the Sigma 35mm f/2 DG DN lens upon my return from my trip to France and Italy.
+In my conclusion above, I mentioned that I would update you on the Sigma 35mm f/2 DG DN lens upon my return from my trip to France and Italy.

-Unfortunately for the completion of this review, I made a last-minute decision while packing for my trip and decided not to bring the Sigma 35mm f/2.
-This decision was very much based on a desire to travel as light as possible and I only brought two lenses, both from Voigtländer.
+Unfortunately, for this review, I made a last-minute decision while packing for my trip and decided not to bring the Sigma 35mm f/2 DG DN.
+I wanted to travel as light as possible, so I only brought two lenses, both from Voigtländer.

 Please see more sample images below.